vnmsklnk/ORB-SLAM3-Datasets-Preprocessing/README.md

 ```
 python preproccesing.py PATH_TO_DEPTH_IMAGES_FOLDER PATH_TO_COLOR__IMAGES FOLDER PATH_TO_CONFIG_FILE_NAME
 ```
+**WARNING**: You should have requirements installed for running script.

 Your preproccesed file will be in ```depth_preprocessed``` and ```color_preprocessed``` folders.

 * Then you can generate your own associations file executing: